Our Team

 For information on the Equal Rights Amendment (ERA) Project team, click here.

-Professor Katherine Franke, Co-Director
+Professor Katherine Franke, Founding Director

 Professor Kate Redburn, Co-Director